Semiparametric Modeling and Analysis for Longitudinal Network Data: Generalized Semiparametric One-Step Estimator

 For the nuisance parameters $\alpha$, we do not impose any structural assumptions, such as smoothness or sparsity.
 Therefore, $\alpha_{it}$'s can be completely heterogeneous over all $i\in \{1,\ldots, n\}$ and $t\in \{1,\ldots, T\}$, and the free dimension of $\alpha$ is $nT$.
 Such two-way heterogeneity and high dimensionality of $\alpha$ make it difficult to separate the estimation error of $\alpha$ from that of $Z$ as discussed in Section \ref{sec:oraclerateandchallenges}.
 Technically, we reduce the influence of estimating $\alpha$ by carefully investigating the semiparametric efficient score.
 But that influence cannot be eliminated entirely, which causes a sub-oracle rate when $T$ is very large, as shown in \eqref{eq:simplifiedboundonestep}.

 For the target parameters $Z$, the non-Euclidean geometry and identifiability constraints of $Z$ lead to the singularity of the efficient information matrix $\Ieff(\check{Z},\check{\alpha})$ as mentioned in Remark \ref{lb:singularity}.
 To address the issue, we explicitly characterize a restricted subspace of $\mathbb{R}^{nk}$ on which $\Ieff(\check{Z},\check{\alpha})$ has positive eigenvalues.
 The restricted eigenspace exhibits interesting properties for characterizing the estimation error of $\hat{Z}$ and has fundamental connections with two sources of identifiability constraints of $Z$ in Remark \ref{lb:singularity}.
-Please see details in Section A.1. \end{remark}
+Please see details in Section \ref{sec:eigenspace} of the Supplementary Material. \end{remark}